colinsheppard/time/README.md

 ## What is it?

-This package contains the NetLogo time extension, which provides NetLogo with a set of common date and time operations.
+This package contains the NetLogo **time extension**, which provides NetLogo with a set of common date and time operations.
 This extension is powered by the [Joda Time API for Java](http://joda-time.sourceforge.net/), and while this README trys to explain the subtle details of how dates and times are treated, it is recommended that you review at least the front page of Joda Time's website and preferably the "Key Concepts" topics in the navigation menu.
 This documentation will make use of the terminology established by Joda Time (e.g. there's a meaningful difference between an *interval*, a *duration*, and a *period*.)

 ## Examples